cst0601/cst0601.github.io/_tabs/about.md

 # "Chikuma" Chien

-I am a new graduate with a master's degree in Compute Science at University of California, Riverside.
-I am currently seeking a full time software engineer position in the United States. (plz, I really need a job)
+Junior Software Engineer @ Tensure.
+Recent graduate with a master's degree in Compute Science at University of California, Riverside.

-I have experiences in the following fields: <ins>**Web Frontend/Backend, Parallel computing, Natural Language Processing, Database**</ins>.
+I have experiences in the following fields: <ins>**Parallel Computing, Web Frontend/Backend, Natural Language Processing**</ins>.

 ---